jon-harper/E34M1/docs/tour.md

 ### Rear Inlet

-Stock EVA 3 has a rear piece in this location that acts as a belt tensioner.
-It is removed in E34M1; the cooling inlet is moved forward and serves in its place.
+Stock EVA 3 has a rear piece here that acts as a belt tensioner.
+It's unneeded for Mercury One printers, so we moved the cooling inlet forward to save space.

 <figure markdown>
 ![inlet](img/tour/inlet.png){width="300px"}